pritheesh92/Spark-Vs-sparklyr/README.md

 We further compared data analyses using sparklyr vs spark, by demonstrating advantages of sparklyr.

-For further demonstration on data analyses using sparkly, refer to file sparklyr.md
+For further demonstration on data analyses using sparklyr, refer to file sparklyr.md

 For the same analyses on spark, refer file spark.py